Wave breaking in the Whitham equation: Introduction

 But the shallow water theory goes too far.
 It predicts that {\em all} solutions carrying an increase of elevation break.
-Observations have been long since established that some waves do not break!
-The missing dispersion effects seem to inhabit breaking.
-When gradients are no longer negligible, by the way, the long wavelength assumption, under which one derives the shallow water equations, is no longer adequate, and hence the solution of \eqref{E:shallow} loses relevance well before breaking sets in.
-Yet, as Whitham argued, ``breaking certainly does occur and in some circumstances does not seem to be too far away from the description given by" the solution of \eqref{E:shallow}.
+Yet observations have long since established that some waves do not break.
+Perhaps, the neglected dispersion effects inhabit breaking.